GeorginaSteele/london-fun/README.md

 * Website (string)

+## Technology to Investigate

+Technologies that might be helpful for this project:
+* Django - high level python web framework
+* Flask
+* Fastapi
+* Starlette

 ## Expansion Ideas

 * Add a category for type of food (for the food places) and be able to filter on this too